pentzagon/ServerClientModel/README.md

 * Improved accuracy of CPU and memory usage of file writing process.
 Ex: factor in number of cores for CPU usage, grab actual byte-memory usage and compare to total memory available.
 * Extended unit and integration tests.
 This would require modifying the current class methods to return more status information.

-## Notes:
+## Note:
-* In violation of PEP8 I used a 120-character column limit instead of 80.
+In violation of PEP8 I used a 120-character column limit instead of 80.
 120 is suitable for modern resolutions.